-Learn more about how to eat well with Canada's Food Guide at food-guide.canada.ca
+Learn more about eating well with Canada's Food Guide at www.healthcanada.gc.ca/foodguide.

 EGGS - A NATURALLY NUTRITIOUS CHOICE

 Eggs have long been recognized as a natural source of high quality protein.
 In fact, traditionally egg protein was used as a standard reference for measuring the protein quality of other foods.
 Egg protein provides an excellent balance of amino acids that closely matches our body's needs.